How much does it cost to charge an electric car at home, work and on the go?

 Also, remember, you don’t have to pay Vehicle Excise Duty (road tax) on fully electric cars – and there’s no congestion charges if you often travel into London.

-To find out more about the cost differences between petrol, hybrid and electric cars, read our handy blog
+Find out more about the cost differences between petrol, hybrid and electric cars, and how much it costs to insure an EV.

 Just to recap...